hsabiu/DataStructuresInC/README.md

-# Data Structures With C
+# Data Structures with C

 Implementations of various data structures in C